Wrap-Around Sleever: Cardboard Sleeve Packaging Automation

 Neck-Through one, yet the part is covered by the sleeve is the upper portion.

 It is generalled used for daily bottles or dairy cups.

 The packaging automation of paperboard sleeves has been developing during the past several decades at a conspicuous pace and has diverged into numerous subcategories.

-On the contrary, sleeve packaging was already ubiquitous on
+Nowadays, sleeve packaging was already ubiquitous on

 - dairy cups,

 - ready meals,

 - tin cans multipack, beverages in multipack, yogurt cluster pack… etc.,

 and was extremely welcomed during that period in developed countries and regions such as in the U.S. and Europe and led to the subsequent development of its packaging automation – a trend principally led by packaging machinery manufacturers in the mentioned locations.
 In the next chapters, we are going to talk about various sleeve packaging automation solutions to a detailed level.

 The fully automatic wraparound sleever is a one-site packaging automation solution for both single container and multipack products that is capable of grouping the product, infeeding, overlapping and wrapping the sleeve paperboard, and forming the sleeve packaging adhesively with glue melter or forming it mechanically in case it is the edge-locked sleeve.
 Manufacturers worldwide have already done well in designing and constructing fully automatic sleevers, some of the top leading manufacturers among them are: